bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [pp expires]: /en/developer-examples#term-pp-expires "The expires field of a PaymentDetails where the receiver tells the spender when the PaymentDetails expires"
 [pp memo]: /en/developer-examples#term-pp-memo "The memo fields of PaymentDetails, Payment, and PaymentACK which allow spenders and receivers to send each other memos"
 [pp merchant data]: /en/developer-examples#term-pp-merchant-data "The merchant_data part of PaymentDetails and Payment which allows the receiver to send arbitrary data to the spender in PaymentDetails and receive it back in Payments"
-[pp Payment]: /en/developer-examples#term-pp-payment "The Payment message of the PaymentProtocol which allows the spender to send payment details to the receiver"
 [pp PKI data]: /en/developer-examples#term-pp-pki-data "The pki_data field of a PaymentRequest which provides details such as certificates necessary to validate the request"
 [pp pki type]: /en/developer-examples#term-pp-pki-type "The PKI field of a PaymentRequest which tells spenders how to validate this request as being from a specific recipient"
-[pp refund to]: /en/developer-examples#term-pp-refund-to "The refund_to field of a Payment where the spender tells the receiver what outputs to send refunds to"
 [pp script]: /en/developer-examples#term-pp-script "The script field of a PaymentDetails where the receiver tells the spender what output scripts to pay"
-[pp transactions]: /en/developer-examples#term-pp-transactions "The transactions field of a Payment where the spender provides copies of signed transactions to the receiver"
-[pp payment url]: /en/developer-examples#term-pp-payment-url "The payment_url of the PaymentDetails which allows the receiver to specify where the sender should post payment"
 [proof of work]: /en/developer-guide#term-proof-of-work "Proof that computationally-difficult work was performed which helps secure blocks against modification, protecting transaction history"
 [Pubkey]: /en/developer-guide#term-pubkey "A standard output script which specifies the full public key to match a signature; used in coinbase transactions"
 [r]: /en/developer-guide#term-r-parameter "The payment request parameter in a bitcoin: URI"